Moduli spaces on the Kuznetsov component of Fano threefolds of index 2: A categorical Torelli theorem for quartic double solids

 (see \cite[Lemma 4.5]{BMMS12}), where the cohomology is taken with respect to the heart $\mathcal{A}$.
-Since by Lemma \ref{extdimension} the Ext-dimension of $\mathcal{A}$ is 2, it follows that $E^{1,q}_2=E^{1,q}_\infty$, so that if we take $q=0$, by Lemma \ref{dimext1} we get
+Since by Lemma~\ref{extdimension} the Ext-dimension of $\mathcal{A}$ is 2, it follows that $E^{1,q}_2=E^{1,q}_\infty$, so that if we take $q=0$, by Lemma~\ref{dimext1} we get

 where $r>0$ is the number of non-zero cohomology objects of $C$.
-Then $r=1$ and $C\in \mathcal{A}$ up to shift; if we also assume $[C]=w$, then $C$ must be stable since $w$ has maximal slope and is primitive. \end{proof} \begin{lemma} Let $C \in \Ku(Y)$ of class $[C]=w$ with the following numerics:
+Then $r=1$ and $C\in \mathcal{A}$ up to a shift; if we also assume $[C]=w$, then $C$ must be stable since $w$ has maximal slope and is primitive. \end{proof} \begin{lemma} Let $C \in \Ku(Y)$ of class $[C]=w$ satisfying:

-then up to shift $C \in \mathcal{A}$, and in particular $C$ is stable. \end{lemma} \begin{proof} Similarly to the proof of the previous Lemma, we get that
+then, up to a shift, $C \in \mathcal{A}$, and in particular $C$ is stable. \end{lemma} \begin{proof} As in the proof of Lemma \ref{ext1=3}, we get that